 Many seem to agree that this is a time for productivity in the face of adversity, such as Chris Guillebeau and Rolf Potts sharing their thoughts on the subject.

-But the reality is harsh.
-Pete Rojwongsuriya shares how covid-19 has directly impacted his revenue and Leif Pettersen recently wrote about the death of travel writing.
+But the reality is a harsh mistress.
+Pete Rojwongsuriya shares how Covid-19 has directly impacted his revenue and Leif Pettersen recently wrote about the death of travel writing.

 Most seem to agree on one thing: travel as we knew it is already long gone.
 The industries of airlines and travel-related companies will most likely continue to suffer for a very long time.
 But will the travel bubble burst?